-CORSIA Eligible Emissions Units Programmes must also complete Appendix D of this application, "Emissions Unit Programme Registry Attestation" in line with the instructions contained in Appendix D. Applicant organizations are strongly encouraged to submit this information by the deadline for submitting all other application materials for the current assessment cycle.
+CORSIA Eligible Emissions Units Programmes must also complete Appendix D of this Re-application form, "Emissions Unit Programme Registry Attestation" in line with the instructions contained that Appendix.
+Applicant organizations are strongly encouraged to submit this information by the deadline for submitting all other application materials for the current assessment cycle.

 This form also requests evidence of programme procedures or programme elements.
 These evidentiary documents enable TAB to a) confirm that a given procedure or program element is in place, b) more fully comprehend the programme's summary responses, and c) archive the information as a reference for potential future assessments.

-Programme responses to this application form will serve as the primary basis for the assessment.
+Programme responses to this Re-application form will serve as the primary basis for the assessment.
 Such assessment may involve e.g. clarification questions, live interview(s) with TAB, and a completeness check of the application, as further requested.

-Translation: The working language of the assessment process is English.
-Translation services are not available for this process.
-If the programme documents and information are not published in English, the programme should fully describe in English (rather than summarize) this information in the fields provided in this form, and in response to any additional questions.
+Translation: As was done previously, if the programme documents and information are not published in English, the programme should fully describe in English (rather than summarize) this information in the fields provided in this form, and in response to any additional questions.
 Where this form requests evidence of programme procedures, programmes are strongly encouraged to provide these documents in English, to provide for accuracy and comprehension.
 Where this is not possible due to time constraints or document length, the programme may provide such documents in their original language in a readily translatable format (e.g., Microsoft Word).
 Those programmes that need to translate documents prior to submission may contact the ICAO Secretariat regarding accommodation.

-Disclaimer: The information contained in the application, and any supporting evidence or clarification provided by the applicant including information designated as "business confidential" by the applicant, will be provided to the members of the TAB to properly assess the programme and make recommendations to the ICAO Council.
+Disclaimer: The information contained in the Re-application form, and any supporting evidence or clarification provided by the programme including information designated as "business confidential" by the programme, will be provided to the members of the TAB to properly assess the programme and make recommendations to the ICAO Council.
 The application and such other evidence or clarification will be made publicly available on the ICAO CORSIA website for the public to provide comments, except for information which the applicant designates as "business confidential".
 The applicant shall bear all expenses related to the collection of information for the preparation of the application, preparation and submission of the application to the ICAO Secretariat and provision of any subsequent clarification sought by the Secretariat and/or the members of the TAB.
 Under no circumstances shall ICAO be responsible for the reimbursement of such or any other expenses borne by the applicant in this regard, or any loss or damages that the applicant may incur in relation to the assessment and outcome of this process.